 - Unlimited bandwidth – Some VPNs restrict how much bandwidth you can use during a specified time period.
 That doesn’t pair well with video streaming, which is why our selections offer unlimited downloads.

 Two things make ExpressVPN stand out from other VPN providers: speed and ease of use.
-The service has a modest network of 145 servers in 94 different countries, large enough to provide excellent location variability but small enough that quality can remain a priority.
+The service has a robust network of 3,000+ servers in 94 different countries, large enough to provide excellent location variability.
 No matter where you’re connecting from, ExpressVPN has a fast, low-latency server you can utilize.
 Finding that connection is as easy as booting up the software and clicking the “on” button, which makes it a wonderful VPN option for accessing on Fire TV Stick devices.
-There’s even a built in speed test for the ultimate in fast movie streams!
+There’s even a built in speed test for the ultimate in fast movie streams.

 ExpressVPN is no slouch when it comes to privacy.
 All data you send gets wrapped in strong 256-bit AES encryption and is protected from accidental leaks by an automatic kill switch and anti-DNS leak features.
 The company’s logging policy is also one of the more comprehensive in the business, covering everything from traffic to DNS requests and even IP addresses.
 ExpressVPN makes it easy to enjoy the fast and private web, even from your Amazon Fire TV.